 The University of Minnesota Medical Center represents an integrated academic health care system and is comprised of two hospitals and dozens of adult specialty clinics on both the East and West banks of the University of Minnesota campus in Minneapolis.
 It is the flagship facility of Fairview providing breakthrough medicine and transforming the health of our community.

-This position works 72 hours per 2 week pay period (.9FTE) on the day shift, 12 hour shifts, with every third weekend rotation.
+This position works 72 hours per 2 week pay period (.9FTE) on the rotating day/evening shifts, 12 hour shifts, with every third weekend rotation.

 This position is for M/S+ (all M/S units plus Specialty Units).

 M/S units: Medicine (5A/5B), General Surgery (7B), Surgery Oncology (7C), Medical Oncology (7D), Neuroscience (6A), Observation (observation and outpatient) (6D)

 Specialty Units: Solid Organ Transplant, Tele, BMT and adult IMC

 The position is fast paced, requires critical thinking, partnering with unit staff to provide excellence in patient care and offers many learning opportunities.